Pop up campers are a type of RV that folds down into a trailer, making them small and easy to tow and store.

-In many cases, yes they do.
-Smaller campers might just have a cassette toilet, which are very basic.
-If you go for a more luxury model it will likely have a toilet more like what you’re used to at home.
+Yes, many of them do.
+Smaller campers might just have a cassette toilet.
+And luxury models will have a toilet more like what you’re used to at home.
 Full bathrooms in pop up campers are quite rare, some might come with a toilet and shower, but on smaller models the shower might be outside.

 Do pop up campers have AC?

 Most pop-up campers do not come with air conditioning or heating.
 So to regulate the temperature in your RV you might have to buy a heater or AC unit.

 Can a car pull a pop up camper?

 Yes.
 Of course this will depend on the weight of your camper and the pulling capacity of your car.
 But one of the big benefits of pop-up campers is that they’re light and can be pulled by smaller vehicles than other types of RV.

 Can you use a pop up camper in the winter?